jembi/openhim-core-js/config/config.md

 OpenHIM Config options
 ======================

 The following config option are provided by the OpenHIM.
-All of these option have default values.
+All of these options have default values.
 You only need to provide config options if they differ from the defaults.

 ```js
 {